 Councilmember Mark Kersey represents the City of San Diego's Fifth District.
 He was elected on a platform of rebuilding San Diego's infrastructure, modernizing government and keeping San Diego's economy competitive.
 He is currently serving the first of two four-year terms after being reelected in June.

-In addition to the Airport Authority, Mark also sits on the board for the California League of Cities and the San Diego Regional Economic Development Corporation.
+In addition to the Airport Authority, Mr. Kersey sits on the board for the California League of Cities and the San Diego Regional Economic Development Corporation.

-An alumnus of Northwestern University and the UCLA Anderson Graduate School of Management, Mark is the founder and owner of Kersey Strategies, a technological research firm specializing in the telecommunications and high-tech industries.
+An alumnus of Northwestern University and the UCLA Anderson Graduate School of Management, Mr. Kersey is the founder and owner of Kersey Strategies, a technological research firm specializing in the telecommunications and high-tech industries.
+Councilmember Kersey was appointed to the Board by San Diego Mayor Kevin Faulconer and confirmed by the City Council in 2016 for a term ending January 31, 2019.

 Eraina Ortega, Ex-Officio Member | Chief Deputy Director, Policy at the California Department of Finance